reactioncommerce/reaction/packages/reaction-core/docs/packages.md

     {{#if hasShopPermission permissions}}{{/if}}

-For using shop permissions into some packages you must add it into register directive.
+For using shop permissions in some packages you must add it into register directive.
 If we add this package then permissions will be available in Shop Accounts Settings.

     ReactionCore.Packages.register